-of the buildings.
-Boards and managers should discuss this with the association's insurance broker.
-Look for the following coverage:
+Important Coverage.
+Boards and managers should talk to the association's insurance broker about the following coverage:

 - Demolition and Debris Removal.
 This important endorsement covers demolition and debris removal costs.
 Following a major fire, the debris will need to be removed and disposed of.
 It is quite likely that undamaged portions of structures will need to be demolished and removed as well.
 Once the site has been cleaned, a new building can be built.
 If the association's insurance policy does not cover this expense, it will be borne by the membership in the form of a special assessment.

 - Maintenance Fees Receivable.
 This coverage covers the loss from unpaid or uncollected assessments resulting from a covered property loss.

 - Boiler and Machinery.
 An endorsement for boilers covers the loss or damage to or as a result of boilers, pressure vessels and pressure pipes.
 It also provides coverage for mechanical breakdown of items such as elevators, sump pumps and pool equipment.